dalibo/emaj/docs/en/contributing.rst

    tools/regress.sh

 As it starts with a copy of the *emaj.control* file into the *SHAREDIR/extension* directory of each configured PostgreSQL version, it may ask for the password of the Linux account to be able to execute *sudo* commands.
+It also automatically generates the *emaj-devel.sql* script used to create the extension with *psql*.

 It then displays the list of test functions in a menu.
 Just enter the letter corresponding to the choosen test.